 14. Meet and Greets

-Almost every cruise line offers meet and greet opportunities with characters.
-Disney Cruise Line of course has Disney characters, Carnival has Cat in the Hat characters, and Royal Caribbean has DreamWorks characters.
-Disney even allows you to make reservations for a meet and greet, so be sure to bring a book for autographs for your little ones!
+Some cruise lines offers meet and greet opportunities with characters.
+Disney Cruise Line of course has Disney characters, and Carnival has Cat in the Hat characters.
+Princess even has a teddy bear named Stanley that kids can meet.
+On Disney, you are able to make reservations for a meet and greet, so be sure to bring a book for autographs for your little ones!

 15. Professional Photos